-- Press Utility Set To Default OK to reset the AWG to it's default settings. - Press (Utility) (Channel Set) (Output Set) - Press [Imped] until Load is selected, enter the load impedance on the keyboard (e.g. 100) and then press the button with the appropriate units (e.g. Ω).
-This configures the load impedance so that the output levels will be calibrated.

-- Press Arb to select Arbitrary waveform output. - Press Arb Mode until SRate (sample rate mode) is selected.
+- Press Utility Set To Default OK to reset the AWG to it's default settings. - Press Utility Channel Set Output Set - Press Imped until Load is selected, enter the load impedance on the keyboard (e.g. 100 if you are using a 100 Ω load resistor) and then press the button with the appropriate units (e.g. Ω).
+This configures the load impedance so that the output levels will be calibrated. - Press (Arb) to select Arbitrary waveform output. - Press (Arb Mode) until SRate (sample rate mode) is selected.
 Note: to access this and some of the following buttons you may need to press (gray key on the bottom) to toggle between two sets of menus. - Plug your USB drive into the USB socket on the front of the AWG.
-You should see the message USB device detected and the USB icon (•<->) will appear on the display. - Press (Select Waveform) (Stored Wforms). - Press [File Type] (Arb File) - Press (Browser) until Dir is selected. - Use the knob to highlight drive D: (the USB drive). - Press (Browser) until File is selected. - Use the knob to highlight your .
-RAF file. - Press (Read) and you should see the message Completed!
-Arb Wave data have been read. - Press (Arb) to return to the Arb menu. - Press (Srate) and enter the ADSL sample rate on the keyboard. - Press (Ampl) until HiLevel is highlighted. - Enter the voltage that should be output for the maximum sample value (16383). - Press Offset) until LoLevel is highlighted. - Enter the voltage that should be output for the minimum sample value (0). - Press Output1 to turn on the Channel 1 output.
+You should see the message USB device detected and the USB icon (•<---) will appear on the display. - Press (Select Waveform) (Stored Wforms) - Press [File Type] (Arb File) - Press (Browser) until Dir is selected. - Use the knob to highlight drive D: (the USB drive). - Press (Browser) until File is selected. - Use the knob to highlight your .RAF file.

-2Note that the last argument to fwrite() is a lower-case letter 'L', not the digit one.
+&lt;sup>2Note that the last argument to fwrite() is a lower-case letter 'L', not the digit one.
 Omit this argument if using Freemat.